Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic

 \section{Results and discussion}

 In this section, we present the results of our proposed method for CSP using PFP and GA.
-First, we conducted an ablation study of the population filtering in Section~\ref{sec:results-ablation-study} to demonstrate the effectiveness of the proposed method.
-Secondly, we evaluated the performance of the proposed method by comparing it with a random search in Section~\ref{sec:results-quantitative}.
+First, we conducted an ablation study of the population filtering in Section~\ref{sec:results-ablation-study} to demonstrate the effectiveness of the half of proposed method.
+Secondly, we conducted an ablation study of the niching methods in Section~\ref{sec:results-ablation-study-niching} to demonstrate the effectiveness of the other half of proposed method.
+Thirdly, we evaluated the performance of the proposed method by comparing it with existing methods in Section~\ref{sec:results-quantitative}.
 We then demonstrated the effectiveness of the proposed method by performing CSP searches for binary and ternary systems with MP in Section~\ref{sec:results-binary-ternary}.
 The results demonstrate that the proposed method can efficiently explore the search space and discover new crystal structure candidates that update the convex hull of MP.
 For the energy evaluation, we used the energy corrections described in Section~\ref{sec:method-pfp-correction}.